gns-x/Freestyle/p3/README.md

 # Part 3: K3d and Argo CD

 This part of the project focuses on setting up a Kubernetes development environment using K3d and implementing continuous deployment with Argo CD.
+The implementation provides a complete GitOps workflow for deploying and managing applications in a local Kubernetes environment.

 ## Table of Contents
 1. [Overview](#overview)